 - Your own attention — the most expensive line on every option except the fully managed ones.

-Maja's pricing is self-serve and in the open: $1,500 per creator per month, 1–30 creators, month to month, nothing locked past the first 30 days.
+Maja's pricing is in the open: $6,000/mo for 10 managed creators (Maja Scale is $10,000–$15,000/mo for 20) — a monthly salary, nothing locked past the first 30 days.
 Her first persona and first videos are free.

 Questions people ask